 1. Let’s start by opening up the VEED video editor on your browser.

-The video editor lets you upload a file directly from your computer or by posting a YouTube link.
-If you have the video downloaded or ready on your computer, you can click My Device and upload it through there.
-Otherwise, copy-pasting the YouTube video URL works just as well.
+The video editor lets you upload a file directly from your computer or through a Dropbox link.
+If you have the video downloaded or ready on your computer, you can click on Upload a File and upload it through there.

 2. Once your video is uploaded, click on the Subtitles tab at the left-side panel of your screen.

 3. When you’re there, look for and select Auto Transcribe.